 More than 75 percent of enterprises today use multiple clouds.
 So if you don't use multi-clouds now, you'll be.
 We are committed to providing you with support for more than 50 public and private cloud storage options for backup and recovery plan.
 It offers you the flexibility to create a hybrid cloud environment where data can be backed up and retrieved between and within the clouds.

 With the industry’s rapid adoption of virtualization and cloud computing, business data may not even primarily reside within organizational premises but on external infrastructure of Internet Data Centers or service providers.
-To protect corporate data and ensure business continuity in all situations, the SmartCLOUD™ BRR solution provides a full range of managed backup, replication and recovery services, with operation modes that include onsite, offsite, and a variety of physical and virtual replication models.
+To protect corporate data and ensure business continuity in all situations, SmartCLOUD™ BRR solution provides cloud backup & disaster recovery plan with a full range of managed backup, replication and recovery services, with operation modes that include onsite, offsite, and a variety of physical and virtual replication models.

 Data Backup Services